 1. Community stakeholder taskforce

-Membership of the taskforce: The process of selecting who sits on such a taskforce should balance the practical importance of keeping the taskforce size manageable and representation consistent, with the principles of engaging the most affected communities, valuing community perspectives, and addressing power dynamics.
+Membership of the taskforce: The process of selecting who sits on such a taskforce should balance the practical importance of keeping the taskforce size manageable and representation consistent with the principles of engaging the most affected communities, being inclusive, valuing community perspectives, and addressing power dynamics.

 In most places, such a taskforce includes 20 or fewer individuals, including elected officials and agency staff from a range of perspectives as well as housing practitioners and industry stakeholders, non-housing (e.g., education, environmental, transportation) practitioners and advocates, and community representatives.
 A landscape review of those most affected by the housing strategies, community groups, and other stakeholders can help identify the voices that should be at the taskforce table.

-Cities with city-wide coalitions of community advocates, like City of Pittsburgh Affordable Housing Task Force, Oakland At Home, and Seattle’s Progressive Revenue Taskforce on Housing & Homelessness, have leveraged those organized groups to bring community voices to the table.
+Cities with city-wide coalitions of community advocates, like City of Pittsburgh Affordable Housing Task Force and Seattle’s Progressive Revenue Taskforce on Housing & Homelessness, have leveraged those organized groups to bring community voices to the table.
 Not all cities have this kind of organized community-based network.
-Further, even in places that have the benefit of coalitions or networks that represent multiple community and advocacy groups, officials and advocates noted the importance of including several different community, grassroots, and tenants groups in the taskforce to ensure community representation at the table and community ownership over the policy recommendations.
+Smaller localities may benefit from bringing together a diversity of civic-oriented perspectives if there is no existing community of housing-specific coalitions or advocates.
+Further, even in places that have the benefit of coalitions or networks that represent multiple community and advocacy groups, officials and advocates noted the importance of including several different community, grassroots, and tenants groups in the taskforce to ensure representation at the table and ownership over the policy recommendations.
 One community advocate recommended allowing for public nominations for the taskforce so there is transparency and public input into the representation on the taskforce.
 In New Orleans, the HousingNOLA process included community voices on the taskforce by setting up a separate community review committee made up of community volunteers, which had a veto over the recommendations of the HousingNOLA policy taskforce.